Happiness in the Pursuit

 At first, it sounds like another addition to the ever-growing catalogue of personality types.

-But the more I sat with the idea, the less interested I became in the label itself.
+But the more I sat with the idea, the less interested I became in that label itself.

 Instead, I found myself wondering:

-After reading about the otrovert didn't feel like discovering a new identity anymore.
+As I progressed thru the book, the otrovert label didn't feel like discovering a new identity anymore,

-It felt more like discovering a vocabulary for something I had unknowing experienced for years.
+It felt more like discovering the word for something I had unknowing experienced for years.

 "Why has this become the accepted way?"